jeremytammik/tbc/a/1893_js_ifc_python_rps.md

 **Answer:** If you have Revit installed, Python is included: it is supported by the built-in Revit macro IDE (integrated development environment).

-**Response:** You mean the Macromanager?
+**Response:** You mean the macro manager?

 I haven't done anything with that yet.
-So, if that does what the Pythonshell does, I use what I already have.
+So, if that does what the Python shell does, I use what I already have.

 <center>